cfpb/ckanext-cfpb-extrafields/README.md

 1. git clone this repository and cd into it
 1. create a new virtualenv: `mkvirtualenv ckanext-cfpb-extrafields`
-1. install requirements: `pip install requirements-test.txt`
+1. install requirements: `pip install -r requirements-test.txt`

 ## Installation